Lemmas: Generation, Selection, Application: Improving a Prover via Learned Lemma Selection

-We experiment with gradient-descent optimisation for two classes of functions: linear models and graph neural networks (GNNs).

-\paragraph{Linear Model} The linear model is based on 51 novel manually-indentifed features, described in Appendix~\ref{app:manualfeatures}.
-For each feature $f_i$ there is an associated weight parameter $w_i$ to produce the final predicted utility

-\paragraph{Graph Neural Network Model} The second, more involved model is a GNN.
+We experiment with gradient-descent optimization for two classes of functions: linear models and graph neural networks (GNNs).
+Our linear model is based on 51 manually-identified features, some of them novel, described in \appref{app:manualfeatures}.
+For each feature $f_i$ there is an associated weight parameter $w_i$ to produce the final predicted utility The second, more involved model is a GNN.
 Describing this model is beyond the scope of this paper: see e.g. \cite{gnn_intro} for a gentle introduction.
-What is crucial for our purposes is that no manual feature extraction is involved, the model processes D-terms of involved formulas directly and learns to extract useful features during optimisation.
-As input the model is given a graph, losslessly encoding D-terms of the lemma to be evaluated, the conjecture and the axioms.
-We use a graph neural network with 8 convolution layers of 128 channels arranged into 4 residual blocks~\cite{residual-networks}, followed by a hidden dense layer of 1024 neurons and a final dense layer that produces a single utility output.
-Batch normalization~\cite{batch-normalization} is applied before each convolutional layer, and the non-linearity throughout is a rectified linear unit~\cite{relu}.
-The precise configuration was found by manual optimisation with respect to a holdout set.
+What is crucial for our purposes is that no manual feature extraction is involved: a specialized neural network processes the D-terms of involved formulas directly and learns to extract useful features during optimization.
+As input, the model is given a graph, losslessly encoding D-terms of the lemma to be evaluated, the conjecture and the axioms.
+The precise network architecture is provided in \appref{app:implementation}.

-\subsection{Candidate Lemma Generation}
+\subsubsection{Candidate Lemma Generation.}

-Candidate lemma generation is done with respect to a given problem's axiom and goal.
-We use \SGCD configured with the goal as $g$ (Fig.~\ref{fig-sgcd-pseudocode}) and $\g{preAddMaxLevel}$ set to 0. \SGCD then proceeds in essence axiom-driven, generating lemmas level by level.
-However, it does intersperse the goal-driven inner loop, which is only trying to prove the goal on the level directly above the last cached level. \SGCD may terminate with a proof, in which case further lemma generation is pointless.
-Otherwise it terminates after $\g{maxLevel}$ is reached, generation of new levels is exhausted, or a time limit is reached.
-We then use the cache $C$ and the abandoned triples as the generated output lemmas.